Need-to-Know A-Z Index

-Additional cleaning and sanitation measures will be implemented for locations used by individuals who are confirmed or suspected to have COVID-19.
+LMU cleans and sanitizes locations used by infectious individuals within the 24 hours prior to notification to the COVID Support Team.
+Per Cal OSHA and L.A.
+Public Health, locations used by individuals more than 24 hours ago are not required to be sanitized, as there is no risk of transmission from droplets after one day.
 Procedures include wiping all surfaces with a sanitizing disinfectant approved by the EPA to kill COVID-19 and/or use of electrostatic disinfection machines to sanitize all surfaces.

 How does LMU conduct contact tracing?

-The COVID Support Team handles contact investigation and communication with positive, symptomatic or exposed individuals.
+The COVID Support Team handles contact investigation and communication with positive or exposed individuals.
 Contact tracing is conducted for every individual who is lab-confirmed COVID positive and has been on one of LMU's campuses during the period in which they were infectious.

 What happens if there is a positive case?

-In the event of a positive case, the COVID Support Team immediately initiates contact investigation, and provides instructions for home isolation (and quarantine for those exposed).
+In the event of a positive case, the COVID Support Team immediately initiates a contact investigation, provides instructions for home isolation, and issues exposure notifications for those exposed.